-Consumer Reports writes in support of the right to repair, to help ensure that consumers have the choice to fix their own electronics-enabled products, if they can, or to have them fixed by a repair servicer of their choosing, including servicers independent of the manufacturer.
-President Biden has recognized the importance of this right, by including it in the Executive Order he released earlier this year.
-And in May, the Federal Trade Commission released a landmark report, Nixing the Fix, which explores how repair restrictions hurt consumers.
+The undersigned groups write in support of SB 983 to guarantee the right to repair, to help ensure that consumers have the choice to fix their own electronics-enabled products, if they can, or to have them fixed by a repair servicer of their choosing, including servicers independent of the manufacturer.
+President Biden has recognized the importance of this right, by including it in the Executive Order he released last year.1 And last May, the Federal Trade Commission released a landmark report, Nixing the Fix, which explores how repair restrictions hurt consumers.2 restrictions/nixing_the_fix_report_final_5521_630pm-508_002.pdf.